 St. Anna’s Church was originally established, under the direction of The Rev. Francis Lister Hawks, Christ Church rector, by the Rev. Mr. Charles W. Whitall as St. Peter’s Seaman’s Bethel and began April 19, 1846.
 Mr. Whitall was ordained to the priesthood on November 2, 1846 by The Right Rev. Leonidas Polk first Bishop of Louisiana.

-From her inception St. Peter’s, later named St. Anna’s, was a high church congregation with social justice as an expression of spirituality.
+From her inception St. Peter’s, later named St. Anna’s, was a congregation with social justice as an expression of spirituality.
 St. Anna’s was the first “free church” in New Orleans (not charging pew fees) with open seating for all, some seats being reserved for seamen.

 Because there was no other church in the area for English-speaking people and because the church school was very popular, there was pressure to organize St. Peter’s into a parish.
 A site was purchased in 1849 and a chapel was completed.
 This arrangement as a mission church remained until St. Anna’s was granted parish status in 1869.